Real Estate and Land Ownership in Steps To Salvation

 “Wow that is unbelievable!”
 Ruth exclaimed.

-“Well, it was the cheap Lyrica australia End Days,” Mao reminded her.
+“Well, it was the San Justo End Days,” Mao reminded her.
 “It’s bad but not surprising.”

 “Yeah, it kind of reminds me of my ancestor’s horrible Kelo decision to seize private property,” she sighed.
 “Except this was about taking good jobs away from good people and ruining other people’s fun.”

 “So what happened, Marty?”
 Golda asked.
 “I mean, obviously they didn’t get their way or we wouldn’t be here right now.”